AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.2/ex2.md

 Enter the required details for the Customer AI instance:

-- Name: use `--demoProfileLdap-- Product Purchase Propensity`
+- Name: use `--aepUserLdap-- Product Purchase Propensity`
 - Description: use: **Predict the likelihood for customers to purchase a product**
 - Propensity type: select **Conversion**